 Name of pupil:

 Class/Form:

 Date of Birth:

 Gender:

 Name & designation of reporting person:

 Date & time of recording:

-Date & time of recording: Details of Discussion/Observation/ concern: Please keep factual - if you can include direct quotes from pupil, please show this as a direct quote.
+Details of Discussion/Observation/ concern: Please keep factual - if you can include direct quotes from pupil, please show this as a direct quote.
 Ensure you include if disclosure was overheard/third party information/direct.
 DO NOT QUESTION OR LEAD THE PUPIL DURING DISCLOSURE.
 Continue on an additional sheet if needed